limengjie/avg101/ho8/ReadMe.txt

 # Mengjie Li
 # mli55@ucsc.edu
 # CMPS 101 Spring 2015 - Intro to Algorithm
-# pa01
+# pa02
 /////////////////////////////////////////////////////////////

 Purpose:

-The purpose of this assginment is to read all lines from a file and transfer it into a graph.
+The purpose of this assginment is to add two functions to pa01.
+The first function will transpose a graph.
+The second function can detect cycle in a graph and print a node which might be in the cycle.

 files:

-graph01.c
+graph02.c
 intList.h
 intList.c
 Makefile
-testFiles directory
+testFiles

 compile:

 make intList.o
-make graph01
+make graph02

+main function:

+We add two functions based on our last assignment.
+After the graph is built, we transpose it and create a new graph called tranGraph.
+Then we use the hasCycle function to detect both the original graph and transpose graph.
+To accomplish this goal, hasCylceLen function will be called and use DFS to explore the depth from every node.
+If the depth is larger than the number of nodes, there is a cycle found in the graph.
+Once it finds a cycle, it will print a vertex that might be in that cycle.

 usage:

-./graph01 testfile
+./graph02 testfile